Work from Home (song): Background and release

 "Work from Home" was initially written by Joshua Coleman with Jude Demorest, Alexander Izquierdo, Dallas Koehlke and Brian Lee.
 Coleman and Koehlke also produced, performed all instruments and programming for the song.
-Fifth Harmony's vocals were produced & recorded by Victoria Monét and Andrew Bolooki at Windmark Recording Studios and The Northership, both located in California.
+Fifth Harmony's vocals were produced & recorded by Victoria Monét and Andrew Bolooki at Windmark Recording and The Northership, both located in California.
 The song was mixed by Phil Tan at the Callanwolde Fine Arts Center with assistance from Daniela Rivera.
 The song came for the group after their A&R Joey Arbagey played it during a meeting to discuss their sophomore album's direction; each member immediately approved of the song.
-During an interview with Spin, Cabello explained that the group "fell in love" with the song after hearing it mostly for its "laid-back" and "chill" atmosphere that featured an "a kind of urban pocket".
-She explained that was the reason she and her groupmates loved the track because it "branched out in different ways" than anything they ever recorded.
+During an interview with Spin, Cabello explained that the group "fell in love" with the song after hearing it mostly for its "laid-back" and "chill" atmosphere that featured "a kind of urban pocket".
+She explained that the reason she and her groupmates loved the track was because it "branched out in different ways" from anything they had recorded.
 The song's title was announced on February 24, 2016.
 Originally titled "Work" and set to be released on January 26, 2016, the group had to re-title the song to "Work from Home" to avoid confusion with Rihanna's song of the same name, which was released a month prior.